 Joél-Léhi Organista believes in the power of community.
 He says, "I'm Mexican-American.
 I'm an immigrant.
 I'm an English language learner.
 I'm Latino.
 I grew up low income."
 He knows that these identities ground him, all of them defining who he is, and motivating him to improve the world we live in.

 Bronx Thomas: Purchase with a Purpose

 Bronx Thomas was born and raised in Provo, Utah.
 He is an entrepreneur who recently launched Equity Clothing, a clothing company that donates 20% of proceeds to charity and families in need.
 He is also a senior at Timpview High School.

 Karen Rodriguez La Paz is an inspiring leader in the EdTech industry.
 Her primary goal?
 To transform the tech sector (and world) by making STEM more inclusive and equitable for underrepresented groups.

 K–12 Computer Science, Simplified

 Schools all over the world are putting more of an emphasis on CS education, but it can be incredible challenging to introduce a completely new subject into a school's curriculum.
-Educators are already busy, and many have limited experience teaching computer science.
 The task of creating an equitable and effective computer science curriculum can be daunting.
 This is where Skill Struck comes in.

 5 Service Projects for Your Class (Remote Friendly)